RAbraham/mercylog_tutorial/README.md

 Datalog is like SQL + Recursion.
 Its derivatives have reduced the code base by 50% or more.

 ### Prelude
-Today, I would like to explore a constrained language called Datalog.
-Its a constrained form of logic programming(e.g. Prolog) and may not be as expressive as C++ or Python.
+Today, I would like to explore a language called Datalog.
+Its a form of relational programming(like `SQL`) with a bit of logic programming(like Prolog) added to it, to make it a concise, elegant language.
+It may not be as expressive as Python and C++ but its constrained features give it some benefits.
+RAJ Explain below:
+* Declarative -> Allows optimization.
+See the success of SQL.
+* Easy to build backends for
+* captures common patterns and prevent us from duplicating a lot of forms of programming

+Because its constrained unlikeconstrained form of logic programming(e.g. Prolog) and may not be as expressive as C++ or Python.
 But its derivatives have been known to reduce the numbers of lines of code down by 50% or more([Overlog](https://dl.acm.org/citation.cfm?id=1755913.1755937), [Yedalog](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43462.pdf)).

 ### Syntax
 Let's get started: